xnnba1984/Doublet-Detection-Benchmark/trajectory/README.md

 This folder contains the benchmark of doublet-detection methods in cell trajectory inference.
 Two simulation datasets, one bifurcating and one sequential, were used.
 Slingshot and minimum spanning tree (MST) were used to construct cell trajectories.
 Slingshot, TSCAN, and general additive model were used to infer the temporally expressed genes.

-## Cell trajectory inference and temporally expressed genes ananlysis conducted by Slingshot
+## Cell trajectory inference and temporally expressed genes analysis conducted by Slingshot

 doubletcells_trajectory_slingshot.R: doubletCells